 Choosing to apply for shorter placements will allow you to factor in time between assignments for things like visits home, exam periods or to take on a short internship, whereas a longer position might seem more appealing during quieter periods.

-If you have just started back at university and are looking for a part time job in either Suffolk, Cambridgeshire or Northamptonshire then please get in touch.
-Send your CV to [email protected] with a note on your availability or call us on 03301 242800 for more information.
+If you have just started back at university and are looking for a part time job in either Suffolk, Cambridgeshire, Northamptonshire or Milton Keynes then please get in touch.
+Register today or send your CV to [email protected] with a note on your availability or call us on 03301 242800 for more information.